ai4os/ai4-docs/source/user/overview/dashboard.rst

 * ``Linked services``: list of the :doc:`compatible storage providers </technical/howto-developers/storage-providers>` that can be linked to your account.

-  In order to link a storage provider, you have to click on the ``Sync`` button, log in the popup window and grant access to the Dashboard.
+  In order to link a storage provider, you have to click on the ``Link`` button, log in the popup window and grant access to the Dashboard.
-  If you have previously linked a storage provider, you also have to option to ``Resync`` it.
+  If you have previously linked a storage provider, you also have to option to ``Re-link`` it.

   .. raw:: html